(Photo courtesy of NetPS Plant Finder)

 A branched, slow growing shrub featuring ovate leaves that are oppositely arranged, with copper surfaces and gray undersides; yellow flowers in clusters on the branch tips in late winter; great for containers and rock gardens

 Copper Spoons features showy clusters of yellow bell-shaped flowers rising above the foliage from late winter to early spring.
 It has attractive coppery-bronze foliage with gray undersides and tinges of silver.
 The succulent oval leaves are highly ornamental and remain coppery-bronze throughout the winter.
-The fruit is not ornamentally significant.
 The smooth burgundy bark adds an interesting dimension to the landscape.

 Copper Spoons is a multi-stemmed evergreen shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.